 Every police division or precinct has an established process for attending to these requests.
 Some precincts offer instant access to the report by allowing you to download it online, some will ask you to send an email inquiry, and some will only provide the report if you go to the station physically.

 Find out what works for the precinct in question and follow their process.
-If you want an easier alternative, you can just have one of the car accident lawyers at Fasig Brooks follow up on the police report and obtain it for you during the process of filing your car accident claim.
+If you want an easier alternative, you can just have one of the Florida car accident lawyers at Fasig Brooks follow up on the police report and obtain it for you during the process of filing your car accident claim.

 Things You’ll Require to Pick Up the Car Crash Police Report